Why gender equality? Why local government?

 In a fitting tribute, results from the 2020 Local Government elections came in the same week as the anniversary.
 Victoria elected 272 women – 43.8 per cent of councillors, the most in Australian history.

-The Victorian Government’s Gender Equality Strategy, Safe and Strong, sets a target of 50/50 gender representation on councils by 2025.
+The Victorian Government’s Gender Equality Strategy, Our Equal State, sets a target of 50/50 gender representation on councils by 2025.